 Codes of Practice

-Neither employment professionals nor their organizations will expect, or seek to extract, special favors or treatment which would influence the recruitment process as a result of support, or the level of support, to the educational institution or the Office of Career and Graduate School Connections in the form of contributed services, gifts, or other financial support.
+Neither employment professionals nor their organizations will expect, or seek to extract, special favors or treatment that would influence the recruitment process as a result of support, or the level of support, to the educational institution or the Office of Career and Graduate School Connections in the form of contributed services, gifts, or other financial support.

 Employment professionals will maintain equal employment opportunity (EEO) compliance and follow affirmative action principles in recruiting activities in a manner that includes the following: